DavJesse/town-square/README.md

 - associating categories to posts
 - liking and disliking posts and comments
 - filter posts based on various criteria(liked posts, posts by categories)
+- uploading images when creating posts and registering a user.
+Allowed image types: png, jpeg, gif.

 ## **Features**
 - **User Authentication**